KamilDuljas/LCD16X2/README.md

-#README#

-Project with configured LCD1602A
+Project with configured LCD1602A for Nucleo-L476RG
-Nucleo-L476RG